 EOHHS, Opioid Settlement Advisory Committee Allocate $20 Million to Support Those Impacted by the Overdose Epidemic

-CRANSTON, RI - The Opioid Settlement Advisory Committee recently met to allocate the State Fiscal Year 2023 (SFY23) opioid settlement funds.
+CRANSTON, RI, RHODE ISLAND, August 9 - The Opioid Settlement Advisory Committee recently met to allocate the State Fiscal Year 2023 (SFY23) opioid settlement funds.
 This allocation of $20 million has been approved by Rhode Island Executive Office of Health & Human Services' (EOHHS's) Acting Secretary Ana Novais.
 EOHHS will soon steward these recommendations through the State's procurement process.

 "This is an unprecedented time for Rhode Island's overdose response," said Governor Dan McKee.
 "We simultaneously have a worsening crisis that requires our significant response – but thankfully, now more resources than ever before to help our communities.
 In 2021, we lost 436 of our Rhode Island neighbors, family members, friends, and colleagues to accidental drug overdoses.
 In 2022, we have already lost at least another 87 members of our community.
 Investing these settlement funds quickly and effectively in meaningful interventions to prevent overdoses is a top priority of my administration.
 I would also like to acknowledge Attorney General Peter Neronha for his work in securing the settlements, my partners in the General Assembly for their support of this committee, and EOHHS and their partner agencies for moving forward these proposals."